satosystems/neovim-plugin-hello-haskell/README.md

 endif
 ```

+# How to use this plugin from Neovim

-And type this on Neovim:
+Type this on Neovim:

 ```
 :echo Hello("Haskell")